hanzo-studio/studio-frontend/docs/pages/README.md

 ### Build Steps

-Each tool is built in its own step with `continue-on-error: true`, ensuring that if one tool fails to build, the others will still be deployed.
+The build script handles optional tooling gracefully—if an individual tool fails to build, the remainder of the deployment still proceeds and the failure is logged as a warning.

 #### Storybook (Required)
 ```bash